bgelens/bgelens.github.io/_posts/2019-08-21-azuredevops-container-instance.md

 ENTRYPOINT [ "C:\\Windows\\system32\\cmd.exe", "/C", "pwsh -f .\\DnsFix.ps1 -nol -noni -nop && .\\config.cmd --unattended --replace && .\\run.cmd" ]
 ```

-Again, as with the Linux image, I preselected some things to install like the Az modules, Pester and PSScriptAnalyzer.
+Again, as with the Linux image, I preselected some things to install like the Az modules, Pester, PSScriptAnalyzer and the dotnet sdk.
 There is also a `DnsFix.ps1` that is copied in the image to [workaround an issue with Azure Container Instances and Windows containers](https://stackoverflow.com/questions/55933295/unable-to-do-dns-lookup-in-azure-container-instance-windows-container){:target="_blank"}.
 I've hit this issue myself hence the inclusion of this fix (have the container make use of google dns servers).
 Make sure you save the following as `DnsFix.ps1` in the same folder as you saved the dockerfile.

 ```powershell
 # this is a workaround for dns issues with Windows Containers in ACI